Batul-udaipurwala/MultipleCropRecommendation/README.md

 **Dataset**

-The dataset used in this project is provided in the 'edited_crop_data.csv' file.
+The dataset used in this project is provided in the 'edited_crops_data.xlsx' file.
 The dataset has been preprocessed and cleaned for use in the machine learning algorithms.
 It contains relevant features and the target variable for training and testing the models.

 **Algorithms Implemented**